brown2020/openquartiles/README.md

 ## License

-This project is MIT licensed.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3.0.
+See the [LICENSE.md](LICENSE.md) file for details.

 ## Contact